Eating Leafy Greens Daily May Help Keep Minds Sharp

 Turns out, these vegetables contain a range of nutrients and bioactive compounds including vitamin E and K, lutein, beta carotene and folate.

 "They have different roles and different biological mechanisms to protect the brain," says Morris.
-More research is needed, she says, to fully understand their influence, but scientists do know that consuming too little of these nutrients can be problematic.
+More research is needed, she says, to fully understand their influence, but scientists know that consuming too little of these nutrients can be problematic.

 For instance, "if you have insufficient levels of folate in your diet you can have higher levels of homocysteine," Morris says.
-This can set the stage for inflammation and a build-up of plaque, or fatty deposits, inside your arteries, which increases the risk of stroke.
+This can set the stage for inflammation and a buildup of plaque, or fatty deposits, inside your arteries, which increases the risk of stroke.
 Research shows elevated homocysteine is associated with cognitive impairment among older adults.

-Another example: Getting plenty of Vitamin E from foods in your diet can help protect cells from damage, and also has been associated with better cognitive performance.
+Another example: Getting plenty of Vitamin E from foods in your diet can help protect cells from damage and also has been associated with better cognitive performance.

 "So, when you eat leafy greens, you're eating a lot of different nutrients, and together they can have a powerful impact," Morris says.